 Where to Stay in Noble County?

 Most of the hotels were newly built in the past several years because of the oil boom in the area, and it is easy to find a good price for a stay in Caldwell to suit almost any budget.
 All lodging options in Caldwell offer free parking.
+All the main motels and hotels in Caldwell offer at least a couple of wheelchair-accessible rooms.

 - Days Inn & Suites – A 2-star hotel with a 24 hour front desk, wi-fi, and included breakfast.
+Has wheelchair-accessible rooms.

 - Comfort Inn & Suites – The Comfort Inn has all the regular amenities plus a heated indoor pool and hot tub, a spa, and complimentary continental breakfast.
+Offers wheelchair-accessible rooms.

 - Seneca Lake Park – If you plan to spend time at Seneca Lake, there are cabins and seasonal campsites available.
 The vacation cabins have two bedrooms, kitchens, and screened in porches.
 Perfect spot for outdoorsy types and those who want to RV or tent camp in summer.